Magic staves are an unusual item, because they are really a combination of multiple items.

 You can upgrade an existing magic staff to have a higher caster level for one or more of the rods or wands imbued into the staff.
 The cost to do this is simply the difference in cost from the old rod or wand to the new rod or wand.
 This only apples to upgrades within the same rods or wand as are already imbued in the magic staff.

-It is also possible to build a magic staff with fewer than three rods, or one that does not include a wand effect.
-If you wish to upgrade the staff later to add a rod ability (or add a wand ability when there is none), as long as it does not push the magic staff above the maximum possible (i.e. three rods and one wand), you simply pay the cost of the new rod or wand being added to the staff.
+It is also possible to build a magic staff with fewer than four abilities (as noted above).
+If you wish to upgrade the staff later to add a rod or wand ability, as long as it does not push the magic staff above the maximum possible (i.e. four total abilities), you simply pay the cost of the new rod or wand being added to the staff.

 It is only if you want to change out an existing ability of the magic staff (swapping out one rod or wand for a different one) that you must purchase a completely new staff.